 track type=vcfTabix name="My VCF" bigDataUrl=http://myorg.edu/mylab/my.vcf.gz

-All options are placed in a single line separated by spaces (lines are broken
+All options are placed in a single line separated by spaces (lines are broken only for readability here):

 Note if you copy/paste the above example, you must remove the line breaks.
 Click here for a text version that you can paste without editing.

 The track type and bigDataUrl are REQUIRED: